 Festive fruit elixirs are nonalcoholic, but, like wine, they can be paired with specific foods to enhance the flavors on your plate.
+Here’s why you should serve fruit drinks at your next party.

 The candles are lit, the table is set, and you’ve gathered your friends and family to share an amazing meal.
 All you need to bring that epicurean experience to the next level is the perfect rarefied beverage to complement the flavors in your food.
 May we suggest, er, juice?
 Yes, juice has grown up and left the breakfast table.
 Blended fruit juices—sometimes enhanced with spices and showcasing unusual combinations such as almond, pineapple, and lemongrass—may have gotten their start in hippie juice bars, but now they’re the rage at fine restaurants across the country.
 Beautiful and exotic, fruit elixirs are sure to be a hit at this year’s holiday parties as well.
 “When we started our juice-pairing program last May, we had no idea how popular it would be,” says James Hackney, chef de cuisine at the elegant L’Espalier restaurant in Boston.
 Sommelier Nick Tranquillo says about 5 percent of diners are opting for juice pairings.
 The juices, geared to a mature palate—think freshly squeezed Concord grape juice infused with lavender blossoms—are the perfect treat if you’re avoiding alcohol because of allergies, pregnancy, or a simple commitment to maintaining clarity and awareness.
 Inveterate cork sniffers might be aghast at the thought of unfermented juice with dinner, but even committed oenophiles should appreciate the idea of combining palate-stimulating flavors to enhance the dining experience.
 Some of the nation’s most innovative chefs have led the charge; you can drink juice paired with the multi-course menus at Tru in Chicago, and the French Laundry in Yountville, California, among others.